The Best U.S. Navy Museums

 Great Lakes Naval Museum

-Since the opening of this navy base everyone was puzzled by Roosevelt’s decision to put it in such a curious place, so far away from salt water.
+Since the opening of this navy base everyone was puzzled by Roosevelt's decision to put it in such a curious place, so far away from salt water.
 After closing the base to become a museum, the same thing happened once more to be reopened as a museum again to anyone who wishes to visit the third previously biggest naval base in the country.
-All its artefacts tell the story of the museum and base in great detail.
+All its artifacts tell the story of the museum and base in great detail.

 Puget Sound Navy Museum, Bremerton

 Any visitor can see the naval history of the region and experience what it’s like and what it was like to be a sailor through the exhibitions displayed in the museum about the Puget Sound Naval Shipyard, the USS John Stennis aircraft carrier and special operation submarines.
-Also the museum is handicap accesible, admission is free!
+Also the museum is handicap accessible, admission is free!